lancegoyke/djarter/README.md

 Then, here are some areas you'll likely want to customize:

-- `pyproject.toml` contains project info
+- [ ] `pyproject.toml` contains project info
-- `static/style.css` has CSS variables at the top of the file
+- [ ] `static/style.css` has customizable CSS variables at the top of the file
-- Edit your site name in the Django sites framework from within the admin at http://127.0.0.1:8000/backside
+- [ ] Edit your site name in the Django sites framework from within the admin at http://127.0.0.1:8000/backside; this value is used when sending password reset emails
-- `cp .env-example .env` and adjust values
+- [ ] `cp .env-example .env` and adjust values
+- [ ] Update the meta description and keywords in `templates/base.html`

 ## Features included